 When I meal prep, I usually always make a salad dressing (I like balsamic vinaigrette, honey mustard, and Caesar).
 Sometimes I make my own mayonnaise (it’s mainly just whipped egg yolks and oil) when I don’t have my favorite Primal Kitchen Avocado Mayo.
 Use this link to get an extra 25% off your first order at Thrive Market.
 If you haven’t heard of Thrive Market and want to learn more about this awesome online grocery retail store, check out this video.

 This week I made guacamole to add to the breakfast burritos I mentioned earlier.
 You can find my simple guacamole recipe in my Paleo Steak Fajitas post.

 Another condiment I make often is sauerkraut.
 It’s so simple to make and much more cost-effect and healthier than buying store-bought sauerkraut!

-It’s a great idea to have some type of healthy snack on hand to sustain you during long periods between meals and so that you don’t grab for something you probably shouldn’t eat.
+It’s a great idea to have some type of healthy snack on hand to sustain you during long periods between meals.
+That way you don’t binge on something you probably shouldn’t eat.

 One simple snack you can make is a little cucumber salad.
-Just cut up some cucumbers, add some vinegar, salt, and pepper, and let it sit in the refrigerator for a few hours to kind of pickle.
+To make it, cut up some cucumbers, add some vinegar, salt, and pepper, and let it sit in the refrigerator for a few hours to kind of pickle.
 Delish!

 I also enjoy eating raw veggies, like cucumbers, carrots, and broccoli with a dip like ranch or hummus.
 So on the weekend, I go ahead and make some type of dip.